AlassaneSow/Relampago-population-genomics/Population genetic statistics/README.md

 write_tsv(divergent_loci, "divergent_loci_fst_dxy.tsv")
 ```
 ### pcadapt
 First we have to create a .vcf that contains just SNPs in genic regions.
-We have to extract just genes from the gff
+To do this, we have to extract just genes from the gff
 ```console
 awk -F '\t' '$3=="gene"' path/to/reference.gff > genes.gff
 ```